Detailed setup

 AWS deployment requirements

-- Node for Architect
+- Node.js for Architect

-- Any additional supported runtimes you plan to use
+- Any additional supported runtimes you plan to use in your application

 - AWS credentials